 “It used to take us several days to locate APIs within our legacy systems,” said Lima.
 “Now with the flexibility that Kong’s development portal provides us, we can discover new APIs and services in a matter of minutes – we’ve been able to reduce our overall service discovery time by 90%.”

 Since kicking off its vendor relationship with Kong in 2018, SKY has jump-started its containerization strategy with well over 700 Kubernetes clusters now all being powered by Kong’s service connectivity platform.

-Along with witnessing a 70% reduction in overall cloud operational costs from replacing its incumbent API gateway with Kong, Heidson Lima shared that his team has also found great value in using Kong to achieve a granular view and understanding of the organization’s distributed multi-cloud architecture – allowing for his team to properly allocate development resources to emerging digital products that have shown the highest propensity for growth and business ROI moving forward.
+Along with achieving a 70% reduction in overall cloud operational costs by replacing its incumbent API gateway with Kong, Lima shared that his team has found great value in using Kong to gain a granular view of the organization’s distributed multi-cloud architecture – allowing for his team to properly allocate development resources to their emerging digital products with the highest propensity for business ROI moving forward.

 “Over time, Kong has become an essential component of our enterprise platform.
 Along with powering all of our digital applications hosted in Kubernetes, we trust all of our products across the entire organization to run through Kong.”

 – Heidson Lima, Digital IT Manager, SKY Brazil